mlz-ictrl/nicos/doc/source/nicosconf.rst

     are running, by default ``pid/`` in the installation root will be used.

-  * ``services`` -- a comma-separated list of NICOS daemons to start and stop with the provided :ref:`init script <initscript>`.
+  * ``services`` -- a comma-separated list of NICOS daemons to start and stop with the :ref:`system startup <sys-startup>`.
 If ``none`` is specified, no services will be started.
 This is useful as a fallback and for getting nicos up and running.

-  * ``services_<hostname>`` -- a comma-separated list of NICOS daemons to start and stop with the provided :ref:`init script <initscript>` running on host
+  * ``services_<hostname>`` -- a comma-separated list of NICOS daemons to start and stop with the :ref:`system startup <sys-startup>` running on host
     <hostname> (short name as output by `hostname -s`).
-If the script is executed
+If the script is
-    on a host for which there is no such entry, the entry ``services`` is used as a fallback.
+    executed on a host for which there is no such entry, the entry ``services`` is used as a fallback.

   * ``sandbox_simulation`` -- if set to "true" or "1", NICOS simulation
     processes will be sandboxed (they have no write access to the filesystem, and no network access).
 This requires a Linux system with kernel >= 2.6.32.
     Default is off.

+  * ``systemd_props`` -- used by the NICOS systemd integration.
+Can be set to a string with entries for the generated ``nicos-xxx.service`` files in the ``Service`` section.
+For example, ``LimitRSS=2G`` to limit the available memory for the process.

+  * ``systemd_network_timeout`` -- used by the NICOS systemd integration.
+Can be set to a time (in seconds) to wait for the hostname of the system to be set, when deciding which host-specific services to start.
+Default is 10 seconds.

 Section ``[environment]``